 As with other military plates, there are restrictions.
 To receive the plate, a Gold Star Sibling Affidavit must be completed and submitted to the Kentucky Department of Veterans’ Affairs (KDVA).
 Applicants must include full name, address, email and phone number, as well as verification of the service member's death while on active duty.
 Such verification can be a DD Form 1300 or other third-party verification such as contemporary newspaper articles.
 KDVA will confirm eligibility and provide a letter of qualification directly to the county clerk office on behalf of the license plate applicant.

 How to Request a Gold Star Mother/Father/Spouse License Plate

-To request a Gold Star Mother/Father/Spouse license plate, simply mail or fax a copy of the official Department of Defense death notice or death certificate (DD Form 1300) of the service member to:
+To request a Gold Star Mother/Father/Spouse license plate, simply mail, fax or email a scanned copy of the official Department of Defense death notice or death certificate (DD Form 1300) of the service member to:

 Kentucky Department of Veterans Affairs

 After review, KDVA will send to the applicant an official letter of eligibility for the Gold Star license plate.
 KDVA will also attach instructions to access the Kentucky Transporation Cabinet website to order the plate.
 KYTC will send a pre-approval form back to the applicant.
 The applicant may then take that pre-approval form and the KDVA letter of eligibility to the local Department of Motor Vehicles.